Dr Harry Whitehead

 - 3rd Yr U/G Special Subject Module: Understanding Screenplays

 - 3rd Yr U/G Core Subject: Dissertation

 'Ringtone', in London Lies, edited by Cherry Potts (London: Arachne Press, 2012)

 ‘Dust’, in The Storyteller Magazine Vol 14, Issue 2, 2008.

 ‘Black Amex and Chop’, at Whimperbang Vol. 10, 2007.

-'Nomadic Emergence: Creative Writing Theory and Practice-Led research,' in New Ideas for the Writing Arts: Practice, Culture Literature, edited by Graeme Harper.
+'Nomadic Emergence: Creative Writing Theory and Practice-Led Research,' in New Ideas in the Writing Arts: Practice, Culture Literature, edited by Graeme Harper.
 Cambridge: CSP 2013.

 ‘Yearning for Authenticity on the Northwest Coast of Canada’, in Memory Studies, July 2010.